Allied Health & Sciences

 As used in this section the term 'convicted' shall include a judgment, an admission of guilt or a plea of nolo contendere.
 An applicant's statement on the application declaring the absence of a conviction shall be deemed satisfactory evidence of the absence of a conviction, unless the board has some evidence to the contrary.Contact the Admissions Office at 610-861-5500 or the Nursing Department at 610-861-5376 for further information.

 A nursing student must inform the Director of Nursing Programs immediately if there is a change in the criminal background or child abuse clearance while enrolled in the Practical Nursing program.
-In these circumstances the student's status in the program will be re-evaluated for eligibility to continue.
+In these circumstances the student's eligibility to continue in the program will be re-evaluated.

 Nursing students are expected to conduct themselves in a professional manner in accordance with the American Nurses Association Code of Ethics, the College Student Handbook and the Classroom and Clinical Behavioral Expectations for the Student of Professional Nursing documents found here.